enemes2000/loginfailedattempt/README.md

 # Project Title

 Login fail attempt count detection: This project counts the number of failed attempt done by a particular username to log in into a system.
-It uses Kafka Streams and performs a windowed aggregation.
+It uses **Kafka Streams** and performs a **windowed aggregation**.

 # Built With
 * Kafka Stream API